devlyn37/Safety-Goggles/CONTRIBUTING.md

 Github is where we host code, track issues, and manage feature requests.
 Any additions or fixes to Safety Goggles are managed through pull requests.

-## Branching Strategies, deployment, and contributing.
+## Branching strategies, deployment, and contributing.

 We use something similar to Github Flow, but we also maintain a dev branch.
 Anything pushed to main is automatically deployed to production.
 Currently, there's not a lot of testing, so the dev branch acts as a buffer for new releases.
 Pull requests are the best way to propose changes: